MilosPopov007/MechaCar_Statistical_Analysis/README.md

 *  t-Test for Lot_3 produced p-value =  0.04168.
 Our p-value is below our significance level.
 Therefore, we do have sufficient evidence to reject the null hypothesis, and we would state that the two means are not statistically similar.

+## Part 4: Study Comparing the MechaCar to the Competition